 An irrevocable trust is a separate taxable entity and pays tax on its accumulated income.
 The property in the trust is not part of the grantor’s estate and is not subject to estate taxes.

 Irrevocable trusts can be set up as a way to protect assets from long-term care expenses.
 The irrevocable trust is the owner of the assets and the grantor no longer has a claim to them.
 Because the grantor no longer owns any assets, he/she could qualify for Medicaid assistance.

 An irrevocable trust is exactly what it says it is—irrevocable.
 The information provided here is only a small part of the information you need to know regarding irrevocable trusts.
-Consult an attorney at Haas Tharrington, P.A. to explore all the options in estate planning and ensure that your family is provided for in the way you intend.
+Consult an attorney at Haas & Associates, P.A. to explore all the options in estate planning and ensure that your family is provided for in the way you intend.